SanitaB17/interior-design/README.md

 - **[Pexels](https://www.pexels.com/)** - Images were sourced from Pexels.
 - **[Image Color Picker](https://imagecolorpicker.com/)** - Was used to detect colours in images.
 - **[Convertio](https://convertio.co/)** - Was used to conver images to webp format.
+- **[Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php)** - Was used to check responsiveness on different devices.
 - **[ChatGPT](https://en.wikipedia.org/wiki/ChatGPT)** - Was used to create content and check for grammar.

 \